mratsim/Arraymancer/README.md

 Arraymancer requires a BLAS and Lapack library.

-- On Windows you can get OpenBLAS and Lapack for Windows.
+- On Windows you can get [OpenBLAS ](https://github.com/xianyi/OpenBLAS/wiki/Precompiled-installation-packages)and [Lapack](https://icl.cs.utk.edu/lapack-for-windows/lapack/) for Windows.
-- On MacOS, Apple Accelerate should provides those by default.
+- On MacOS, Apple Accelerate Framework is included in all MacOS versions and provides those.
-- On Linux, you can downlod libopenblas and liblapack through your package manager.
+- On Linux, you can download libopenblas and liblapack through your package manager.

 ## Full documentation